Chart Color Schemes

 Gungahlin's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mental health issues and asthma are the most common medical conditions, affecting 8.4 and 6.5% of residents respectively.
-About 78.4% declare themselves completely clear of medical ailments, compared to 76.4% across Australian Capital Territory.
+The most prevalent medical conditions are mental health issues and asthma, affecting 8.4 and 6.5% of residents respectively.
+About 78.4% declare themselves completely clear of medical ailments, compared to 76.4% across the Australian Capital Territory.
 In Gungahlin, 8.0% (808 people) are aged 65 and over.
-Health outcomes among seniors require more attention than the broader population.
+While health outcomes among seniors are strong, they require more attention than those in the broader population.

 Frequently Asked Questions - Health